ccmitchellusa/pirate-agent-a2a/README.md

 # Pirate Agent A2A

-Pirate Agent A2A is an autonomous agent framework designed to simulate pirate-themed decision-making and task execution.
-This project leverages AI to create agents capable of navigating challenges, managing resources, and interacting with their environment in a pirate-inspired context.
+Pirate Agent A2A is an autonomous agent designed to simulate conversations with a pirate.

 ## Features

-- **Autonomous Decision-Making**: Agents make decisions based on predefined goals and environmental inputs.
-- **Resource Management**: Simulates treasure hunting, ship maintenance, and crew management.
-- **Environment Interaction**: Agents interact with dynamic environments, including islands, ships, and other agents.
-- **Customizable Scenarios**: Easily configure scenarios to test different pirate-themed strategies.
+- **Pirate-speak**: Ahoy matey!

 ## Installation & Setup